arklumpus/sMap/Readme.md

 	tar -xzf sMap-linux-x64.tar.gz
 	rm sMap-linux-x64.tar.gz

-Depending on  your system, you may want to replace `wget` with `curl -O`.
+Depending on  your system, you may want to replace `wget` with `curl -LO`.
 This will create a folder called `sMap-linux-x64`, which contains the sMap executables.
 You can now run sMap by typing `sMap-linux-x64/sMap` and the GUI version by typing `sMap-linux-x64/sMap-GUI`.

 You can also create symlinks to the sMap executables in a folder that is included in your `PATH` (such as `/usr/bin`): open a terminal and type: